Avoid Cutting Balls While Shaving by Using MANSCAPED™

 You’re here because you are looking for better ways to shave your junk.
 We get that, and we tried to give you valuable answers to your question.
 All of that said, you’re asking the wrong question in the first place.
 You don’t need to be worried about better ways to shave.
 You need to look for better ways to groom.

-The 2.0 also has impressive cutting features.
-The sharp, ceramic blade and the powerful, 6,000 rpm motor work in tandem to give you a safe, controlled grooming experience.
-To put it simply, when you work a sharp blade at high RPMs, you eliminate tugging and snagging.
+The 3.0 also has impressive cutting features.
+The sharp, ceramic blade and the powerful, 7,000 rpm motor work in tandem to give you a safe, controlled grooming experience.
+To put it simply, when you work a sharp blade at high RPMs, you minimize tugging and snagging.
 That reduces irritation and cutting risks, leaving you with a great trim and no ill side-effects.

 Bonus Advantages of Trimming